theresa-546/Assignment1/README.md

-# asg1
+# Assignment 1
+## HTML and CSS Drawing
-Assignment 1 for Drawing on the Web class
+_This is the first assignment done for my Drawing on the Web course at NYU._
+I wanted to use things that I liked such as:
+* _Cats_
+* _The Lion King_

+I took the video that is shown in the background and used css to have the lion king gif shadow behind it giving it a nice, appealing effect.

+The lion king version I used was from the [live action movie](https://en.wikipedia.org/wiki/The_Lion_King_(2019_film)).